Tammy Hembrow Sizzles In Flirty Daisy Bikini In New Photo Series

 “How can one human be so perfect,” mused another follower.

 In addition, Tammy posted another sizzling update three days ago, opting that time for a casual denim look.
-Her top arguably stole the show, however, as it was a tiny crop top with front ties that called attention to her cleavage.
-Her light jeans had a high-waisted fit with rips on her thighs and she completed her look with a pair of chunky, heeled sneakers.
+Her top arguably stole the show, as it was a tiny crop top with front ties that called attention to her cleavage.
+Her light jeans had a high-waisted fit with rips on her thighs.
+She completed her look with a pair of chunky-heeled sneakers.
 She posed on a driveway in front of a white Mercedes sports car.